 - 4 ounce can diced green chiles

 - 1 ½ cup shredded Monterey jack cheese, divided

 - 1 ½ cup shredded cheddar cheese, divided

 - 4 green onions, chopped

-- Coat a large pan with non-stick cooking spray and place over medium heat.
-Cook ground beef with onion and garlic, breaking up with a spoon as it cooks, till no longer pink.
-Drain grease from pan and return to heat.
-Add tomatoes, tomato sauce, taco seasoning mix, beans, and diced green chiles.
-Stir to combine and allow to come to a low boil.
-Reduce heat and simmer for five minutes.
+- Coat a large pan with nonstick cooking spray and place over MEDIUM heat.
+Cook the ground beef with onion and garlic, breaking it up with a spoon as it cooks until it's no longer pink.
+Drain the grease from the pan and return it to the heat.
+Add the tomatoes, tomato sauce, taco seasoning mix, beans, and diced green chiles.
+Stir to combine and allow the mixture to come to a low boil.
+Reduce the heat to LOW and simmer for five minutes.

-- Drain water from the pasta and return the cooked pasta to the pan it cooked in.
-Add meat mixture and 1/2 cup of both the shredded Monterey jack and cheddar cheese (1 cup total).
+- Drain the water from the pasta and return the cooked pasta to the pot it cooked in.
+Add the meat mixture and ½ cup of both the shredded Monterey jack and cheddar cheese (1 cup total).
 Mix well.

-- Transfer mixture to a lasagna pan or large baking pan that you have coated with non-stick cooking spray.
-Sprinkle with remaining cheese and top with chopped green onions.
-Bake for 20 to 25 minutes or till heated through and bubbly.
-Remove from oven and sprinkle with cilantro.
+- Transfer the mixture to the prepared baking dish and sprinkle with the remaining cheese and green onions.
+Bake, uncovered, for 20 to 25 minutes or until heated through and bubbly.
+Remove from the oven.

 - Garnish the casserole with cilantro and serve with sour cream.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.